Package 'arcgeocoder'

 Description

-Geocodes addresses given as character values.
-This function returns the tibble object associated with the query.
+Geocodes addresses supplied as character values and returns the tibble associated with each query.

 This function uses the SingleLine approach detailed in the ArcGIS REST docs.
-For multi-field queries (i.e. using specific address parameters) use arc_geo_multi() function.
+For multi-field queries (that is, using specific address components), use arc_geo_multi().

 Usage